 How to choose a vector database

-A vector database should be chosen by assessing latency of searches, memory footprint as object count scales up, recall and retrieval relevancy, cost efficiency and integration capabilities with your existing stack and AI tools such as language models and embedding models.
+Selection criteria for vector databases are search latency, memory footprint as object count scales up, recall and retrieval relevancy, cost efficiency, and integration capabilities with your existing stack and AI tools, such as language models and embedding models.

 Summary